 Decomposing punitive damages awards into (1) the decision to award punitive damages (or the frequency with which they are awarded) and (2) the decision of what amount of damages to impose, the evidence presented above demonstrates that State Farm affects both of these decisions and punitive damages caps affect only the first decision.
-While these results pertain only to blockbuster awards, McMichael and Viscusi perform a similar analysis using a national sample of punitive damages awards.124 Developing a specific mathematical model of punitive damages that separately accounts for the two decisions that comprise a punitive award,125 they find that punitive damages caps have no statistically significant effect on the decision of whether to award punitive damages but have a negative effect on the amount of damages awarded.126 They also find evidence inconsistent with State Farm having any effect on punitive damages awards.127
+While these results pertain only to blockbuster awards, McMichael and Viscusi perform a similar analysis using a national sample of punitive damages awards.153 Developing a specific mathematical model of punitive damages that separately accounts for the two decisions that comprise a punitive award,154 they find that punitive damages caps have no statistically significant effect on the decision of whether to award punitive damages but have a negative effect on the amount of damages awarded.155 They also find evidence inconsistent with State Farm having any effect on punitive damages awards.156

 Understanding the divergence in the existing evidence with respect to both State Farm and state-level reforms can elucidate the best way to address punitive damages going forward.
 Beginning with the discrepant effects of punitive damages caps, the best explanation lies in the different types of punitive damages examined.
-McMichael and Viscusi consider a national sample of damages, while we examine only blockbuster awards.
-In theory, punitive damages caps should affect only the decision of what amount of punitive damages to award and not the decision of whether to award them because, while caps obviously limit the amount of punitive damages adjudicators may award, they should not affect the determination of the reprehensibility of the defendant's conduct or whether a defendant deserves to be
+McMichael and Viscusi consider a national sample of damages,157 while we examine only blockbuster awards here.
+In theory, punitive damages caps should affect only the decision of what amount of punitive damages to award and not the decision of whether to award them because, while caps obviously limit the amount of punitive damages adjudicators may award, they should

-123 See TXO Prod.
+^{150.} State Farm, 538 U.S. at 425 ("We decline again to impose a bright-line ratio which a punitive damages award cannot exceed."); see TXO Prod.
 Corp. v.
 All.
 Res.
-Corp., 509 U.S. 443, 458 (1993) (disclaiming the creation of any mathematical formula to govern punitive damages); State Farm Mut.
-Auto.
-Ins.
-Co. v.
-Campbell, 538 U.S. 408, 425 (2003) ("We decline again to impose a bright-line ratio which a punitive damages award cannot exceed.").
+Corp., 509 U.S. 443, 458 (1993) (disclaiming the creation of any mathematical formula to govern punitive damages).

+^{151.} Exxon Shipping Co. v.
+Baker, 554 U.S. 471, 475-76 (2008).

-124 Specifically, McMichael and Viscusi analyze data from the Civil Justice Survey of State Courts.
-McMichael & Viscusi, supra note 12, at 90-92.
+^{153.} Specifically, McMichael and Viscusi analyze data from the Civil Justice Survey of State Courts.
+McMichael & Viscusi, The Punitive Damages Calculus, supra note 14, at 90-92.

-126 Id. at 96.
+^{155.} Id. at 96.
 They also find consistent evidence that, by not increasing the evidentiary standards for punitive damages, states can expect to see a greater number of punitive damages awards and a higher average award.
-Id.
+Id. at 82.

-punished.128 Thus, in the context of the "typical" punitive damages awards considered by McMichael and Viscusi, the non-effect and effect of caps on the decision to impose damages and the decision of what amount to impose, respectively, is consistent with both the function of caps and the requirements outlined by the Supreme Court.
+not affect the determination of the reprehensibility of the defendant's conduct or whether a defendant deserves to be punished.158 Thus, in the context of the "typical" punitive damages awards considered by McMichael and Viscusi, the noneffect and effect of caps on the decision to impose damages and the decision of what amount to impose, respectively, is consistent with both the function of caps and the requirements outlined by the Supreme Court.159